nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 1a1.
 System prompts user to re-enter data\
 1a2.
 User enters new data\
 Steps 1a1-1a2 are repeated until the data entered is correct.
-Use case resumes from step 2.
+Use case resumes from step 2

 <hr>

 **System: EventfulNUS**\
 **Use case: UC5 - Update participant’s details**\
 **Actor: User**\
-**Guarantee: MSS → The specified participant’s details will be updated**
+**Guarantee: MSS → The specified participant’s details will be updated to match the provided details**

 MSS:
 1. User requests to update a participant’s details